Peshawar: Ghaznavid empire

 In 986–87 CE, Peshawar's first encounter with Muslim armies occurred when Sabuktigin invaded the area and fought the Hindu Shahis under their king, Anandpal.

-On 28 November 1001, Sabuktigin's son Mahmud Ghazni decisively defeated the army of Raja Jayapala, son of Anandpal, at the Battle of Peshawar, and established rule of the Ghaznavid Empire in the Peshawar region.
+On 28 November 1001, Sabuktigin's son Mahmud Ghazni decisively defeated the army of Jayapala, at the Battle of Peshawar, and established rule of the Ghaznavid Empire in the Peshawar Valley.
 During the Ghaznavid era, Peshawar served as an important stop between the Afghan plateau, and the Ghaznavid garrison city of Lahore.
-During the tenth–12th century, Peshawar served as a headquarters for Hindu Nath Panthi Yogis, who in turn are believed to have extensively interacted with Muslim Sufi mystics.
+During the 10th–12th century, Peshawar served as a headquarters for Hindu Nath Panthi Yogis, who in turn are believed to have extensively interacted with Muslim Sufi mystics.

-As the first Pashtun tribe to settle in the region, the Dilazak Pashtuns began settling in the Valley of Peshawar, and are believed to have settled regions up to the Indus River by the 11th century.
+As the first Pashtun tribe to settle in the region, the Dilazak tribe began settling in the Valley of Peshawar, and are believed to have settled regions up to the Indus River by the 11th century.
 The Arab historian and geographer al-Masudi noted that by the mid tenth century, the city had become known as Parashāwar.

 Delhi sultanate

 In 1179–80, Muhammad Ghori captured Peshawar, though the city was then destroyed in the early 1200s at the hands of the Mongols.
-Peshawar was an important regional centre under the Lodi dynasty of Delhi Sultanate.

 Several other Pashtun tribe began settling rural regions around Peshawar in the late 15th and 16th centuries.
-The Ghoryakhel and Khashi Khel tribe pushed the Dilazak Pashtun tribes east of the Indus River following a battle in 1515 near the city of Mardan.
+The Ghoryakhel and Khashikhel tribes pushed the Dilazaks east of the Indus River following a battle in 1515 near the city of Mardan.
 Hindko continued to be the language of trade and business in the city.